UA-NASA-Robotics/Roobot-Over-IP/Modules/Platformio.md

 It defines specific [Libraries](#Libraries) and [Build Flags](#Build-Flags) for each module.

+Note a common ini file is shared between all modules, and the specific module is defined in the `platformio.ini` file.
+This allows for easy switching between modules and ensures that all modules are built with the same settings.

+Adding new environments or boards should be done in the common ini file unless there is a specific reason why your build should not be shared across all modules.
+Additionally, your module project code should be reasonably platform agnostic.
+Use the `#ifdef` directive to include or exclude code based on the target platform.
+This allows for easy switching between platforms and ensures that all modules are built with the same settings.

 ### Libraries

 PlatformIO can automatically manage local and remote libraries, making it easy for multiple developers to maintain a consistent library set.
 Libraries are specified in the `platformio.ini` file using the `lib_deps` directive.
 Libraries can be specified by name, by version, or by git URL.